 Uploading documents online

-Adding a document to your webpage can be a great way of sharing long and detailed content with your audience that they may wish to download, read or print later, for example, large reports with multiple diagrams, long essays, detailed terms and conditions or forms.
+As with any other online content, we also have a responsibility to publish accessible documents.
+Generally, our advice is that web pages should be used as the primary way for publishing information online.
+If you do still need to publish a document, then it can be an effective way of sharing long and detailed content with your audience that they may wish to download, read or print later, for example, large reports with multiple diagrams, long essays, detailed terms and conditions or forms.

-But, linking to a document should only be used if the content is not suitable for the web page.
+But, linking to a document should only be used in addition to your web page content, not instead of.

 It is important when uploading your documents online that you consider your audience, accessibility and file naming conventions.

 - Do consider whether the information in the document would be better on the web page.